Italian folk dance: Boccaccio

-The dance passages in the Decameron show that the carol was always sung but could be accompanied by instrumental music as well, both men and women danced though women seem to dance more often than men, and all knew how to dance.
+The dance passages in the Decameron show that the carol was always sung but could be accompanied by instrumental music as well, both men and women danced, although women seem to dance more often than men, and all knew how to dance.

 Boccaccio also uses two other terms besides carola to describe the dances done, danza and ballo.
 Some scholars assume that all the terms are synonymous since the dance forms are given no distinctive description, but others take these to mean separate dances and trace the names forward to the Renaissance dances bassadanza and ballo.

 Dance in the countryside

 These descriptions from Boccaccio are, of course, all of townsfolk dancing but the Decameron also gives at least a glimpse at peasant dances as well.
 In the second story of the Eighth Day about the priest and Monna Belcolore, of the latter the story says: